 The challenge is obviously working together to achieve these goals while physically constrained.
 This will force people to think outside of the box and might get a few laughs as a bonus!

-To make it a little bit more fun and challenging, you should have everyone communicate this info non-verbally.
-As the group moves about, signing to each other to get grouped up, you’ll be able to observe their non-verbal abilities.
-See how fast team members complete the task and take note of who takes on the role of organizers or leaders.
+To make it a little bit more fun and challenging, make everyone communicate this info non-verbally.
+As everyone moves about, signing to each other to get grouped up, you’ll be able to observe their non-verbal communicate to complete the task and take note of who takes on the role of organizers or leaders.

 Ever wondered how your team sees the future of your business?
 Find out when you choose this option from the team building games list!
 The supplies you will need are art supplies like paper, pens, markers, and scissors.
 Split your office into teams who will come up with news headlines to cover hypothetical successes the company can have in the future.
 Tell them to get creative with it and think big!
 Have the groups share their headline ideas and faux newspaper articles.
 Take notes, you may end up finding some solid ideas for future goals the office can work towards.